zpzim/SCAMP/README.md

 profile, index = mp.scamp(a, b, sublen, threads=4)
 ~~~

-More information and the API documentation for pyscamp is avalaiable on [readthedocs](https://scamp-docs.readthedocs.io/en/latest/)
+More information and the API documentation for pyscamp is available on [readthedocs](https://scamp-docs.readthedocs.io/en/latest/)

 ## Run Using Docker
 You can run SCAMP via [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) using the prebuilt [image](https://hub.docker.com/r/zpzim/scamp) on dockerhub.